Aliases for SCN2B Gene

 GeneCards Summary for SCN2B Gene

-SCN2B (Sodium Channel, Voltage Gated, Type II Beta Subunit) is a Protein Coding gene.
-Diseases associated with SCN2B include atrial fibrillation, familial, 14 and atrial fibrillation.
-Among its related pathways are L1CAM interactions and Activation of cAMP-Dependent PKA.
-GO annotations related to this gene include sodium channel regulator activity and voltage-gated sodium channel activity involved in cardiac muscle cell action potential.
-An important paralog of this gene is MPZL1.
+SCN2B (Sodium Voltage-Gated Channel Beta Subunit 2) is a Protein Coding gene.
+Diseases associated with SCN2B include Atrial Fibrillation, Familial, 14 and Familial Atrial Fibrillation.
+Among its related pathways are Neuroscience and Activation of cAMP-Dependent PKA.
+Gene Ontology (GO) annotations related to this gene include sodium channel regulator activity and voltage-gated sodium channel activity involved in cardiac muscle cell action potential.
+An important paralog of this gene is SCN4B.

 Crucial in the assembly, expression, and functional modulation of the heterotrimeric complex of the sodium channel.
 The subunit beta-2 causes an increase in the plasma membrane surface area and in its folding into microvilli.
 Interacts with TNR may play a crucial role in clustering and regulation of activity of sodium channels at nodes of Ranvier (By similarity).